elastic/kibana/packages/core/saved-objects/core-saved-objects-server/model_versions.md

 In that case, the new version needs to do the following:
 - add a `mappings_addition` type change to define the new mappings
 - update the root `mappings` accordingly
-- add an updated `forwardCompatibility` as we did for the previous example
+- add the updated schemas as we did for the previous example

 The new version definition would look like: